 Common Mistakes to Avoid

-• Choosing overly liquid tomatoes: Opt for diced tomatoes packed in juice instead of those in sauce or puree.
+- Choosing overly liquid tomatoes: pick diced tomatoes in juice not in puree or sauce.

 Frequently Asked Questions (FAQs)